-From dealing with the uncertainty of COVID-19 pandemic to the rise in protests against systemic racism and government issues, people are experiencing anxiety and emotional stress daily.
+From dealing with the uncertainty the ongoing pandemic to the rise in protests against systemic racism and government issues, people are experiencing anxiety and emotional stress daily.

 We’ve been experiencing constant shifts in our day-to-day lives, wondering when we’ll be able to see and hug our loved ones again, when we will go back to regular office life, and when our Black community will be treated fairly and equally as the rest of us.
-As cases of COVID-19 are rising across the country, state guidelines are continually changing.
-Our Summer breaks and vacations won’t look the same anymore.
+Our Summer breaks and vacations don’t look the same anymore.
 Pre-pandemic, it was something we looked forward to.
 And with these constant changes, we become anxious on top of the stresses some might already experience at home (such as managing children while working, care for the elderly, or financially struggling caused by the pandemic).

 Work Pressure Creates Mental Health Instability

 In 2019, the World Health Organization classified workplace burnout as an occupational phenomenon.
 Defined as a syndrome “resulting from chronic workplace stress that has not been successfully managed,” it is not considered a medical condition.

 To avoid occupational burnout, employees need support during this time, especially for their mental health.
 We may not see our employees in the physical world, but we can still learn to understand their challenges in the virtual world.
 The workaholics of your organization won’t take time off on their own.
 Some employees might be afraid to speak up while others could be hoarding off their vacation time.
 In Emtrain’s New Findings on Workplace Culture During Pandemic Report, and Do You Know How Your Workforce is Feeling?, “we saw a 15% drop in employee likelihood to say “no” to inappropriate requests, and a 20% drop in employee belief that managers understand it’s hard for them to say ‘no.’”